 You need a reason for your contact to respond to your offer.
 Without some kind of benefit to the reader, the only reason for them to respond is if you’ve struck lucky and they are in the middle of a translation crisis!
 If you’re asking your reader to “get in touch” or “contact you if they need translation”, you’ve just put yourself at the bottom of their to-do list.
 Make an offer – a free consultation call, sample translation, guide, useful tips document or whatever you identify as being valuable to their situation and sector.

 4. Zero urgency

 Your offer should be time limited to encourage a response.
-Be clear about how long your reader has to respond to take advantage of your offer otherwise you risk them setting your marketing aside and never hearing from them again.
-Setting a deadline also helps you.
-It gives you the opportunity and a valid reason to follow up – all of which can easily be done without being salesy or pushy.
+Be clear about how long your reader has to respond to take advantage of your offer.
+Without this urgency you risk them setting your marketing aside and never hearing from them again.
+Setting a deadline also helps you becuase it gives you the opportunity and a valid reason to follow up – all of which can easily be done without being salesy or pushy.

 5. No follow-up

 The follow-up isn’t just to persuade your contact to make a decision.
 It’s also to gain valuable feedback and insights into your target market.
 Rather than worry about being pushy and striving to get a new client at every stage of the process, consider your campaign to be a fact-finding mission.
 Whatever you discover will help you provide a better service, create more relevant marketing and improve your chances of success the next time you contact a potential client.